hadley/adv-r/Functionals.md

 randomise(sum)
 ```

+This function is not terribly useful, but it illustrates the basic idea: in R, functions are first class objects and there's no difference between providing a vector or a function as input (except what you do with the input).
+The chances are that you've already used a functional: `lapply()` is probably the most commonly used functional in R, followed closely by `apply()` and `tapply()`.

-Functionals effectively offer an alternative to for loops for many problems.
-For loops have a bad rap in R, and many programmers try to eliminate them at all costs.
-We'll explore their speed in the [[performance]] chapter; but it's not as bad as many people believe.
-The real downside of for loops is that they're not very expressive: the only convey that you're iterating over something, not the higher-level task you're trying to achieve.
-Using functionals, allows you to more clearly express express what you're trying to achieve.
-As a side-effect, because existings functionals are used by many people, they are likely to have fewer errors and be more performant than a one-off for loop that you create.
+Many functionals offer alternatives to for loops.
+For loops have a bad rap in R, and some programmers try to eliminate them at all costs.
+The real performance story is a little more complicated than what you might have heard (we'll explore their speed in the [[performance]] chapter); the real downside of for loops is that they're not very expressive.
+A for loop conveys that you're iterating over something, but it doesn't communicate the higher-level task you're trying to achieve.
+Functionals are not as general as for loops, and by being more specific allow you to communicate more clearly.
+There's not a functional corresponding to every possible use of a for loop, but when there is, you're better off using it.
+Functionals allow you to take a step up the ladder of abstraction: instead of expressing solutions using looping constructs, you express them at a higher level of specificity.

+As well as more clearly communicating intent (e.g. I want to transform each element of this list, or each row of this array), functionals reduce the chances of bugs, and can be more efficient.
+Both of these features occur be functionals are used by many people, so they will be will tested, and may have been implemented with special tricks.
 For example, most functionals in base R are written in C for high-performance.

 In this chapter, you'll learn about:

-* Mathematical functionals, like `integrate`, `uniroot`, and `optim`.

 * Functionals that encapulsate a common pattern of for-loop use, like `lapply`, `vapply` and `Map`.